abbbi/qmpbackup/README.md

 exclusively uses the virtual machines monitor socket.
 See [virtnbdbackup](https://github.com/abbbi/virtnbdbackup).

-I think it will make sure
-to provide a good implementation of the dirty-bitmap feature in the future.

-2) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions as ftruncate and fseek to work on the target file.
+2) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions as ftruncate and fseek to work on the target file, so the backup target must be a directory.